Riemann series theorem: History

 It is a basic result that the sum of finitely many numbers does not depend on the order in which they are added.
 For example, 2 + 6 + 7 = 7 + 2 + 6.
 The observation that the sum of an infinite sequence of numbers can depend on the ordering of the summands is commonly attributed to Augustin-Louis Cauchy in 1833.
 He analyzed the alternating harmonic series, showing that certain rearrangements of its summands result in different limits.
-Around the same time, Peter Gustav Lejeune Dirichlet highlighted that such phenomena is ruled out in the context of absolute convergence, and gave further examples of Cauchy's phenomena for some other series which fail to be absolutely convergent.
+Around the same time, Peter Gustav Lejeune Dirichlet highlighted that such phenomena are ruled out in the context of absolute convergence, and gave further examples of Cauchy's phenomenon for some other series which fail to be absolutely convergent.

 In the course of his analysis of Fourier series and the theory of Riemann integration, Bernhard Riemann gave a full characterization of the rearrangement phenomena.
 He proved that in the case of a convergent series which does not converge absolutely (known as conditional convergence), rearrangements can be found so that the new series converges to any arbitrarily prescribed real number.
 Riemann's theorem is now considered as a basic part of the field of mathematical analysis.

 For any series, one may consider the set of all possible sums, corresponding to all possible rearrangements of the summands.
 Riemann's theorem can be formulated as saying that, for a series of real numbers, this set is either empty, a single point (in the case of absolute convergence), or the entire real number line (in the case of conditional convergence).
 In this formulation, Riemann's theorem was extended by Paul Lévy and Ernst Steinitz to series whose summands are complex numbers or, even more generally, elements of a finite-dimensional real vector space.
 They proved that the set of possible sums forms a real affine subspace.
 Extensions of the Lévy–Steinitz theorem to series in infinite-dimensional spaces have been considered by a number of authors.